psiz-org/psiz/README.md

 2. Install the cloned repo using pip: `pip install /local/path/to/psiz`

 The repository can also be cloned by:
-    * Manually download the latest version at https://github.com/roads/psiz.git
+* Manually downloading the latest version at https://github.com/roads/psiz.git
-    * Use git to clone a specific release, for example: `git clone https://github.com/roads/psiz.git --branch v0.2.2`
+* Use git to clone a specific release, for example: `git clone https://github.com/roads/psiz.git --branch v0.3.0`

 Older releases can be installed from PyPI using ``pip install psiz``.
-The versions available through PyPI lag behind the GitHub version.
+The versions available through PyPI lag behind the latest GitHub version.

 **Note:** PsiZ also requires TensorFlow.
+In older versions of TensorFlow, CPU only versions were targeted separately.
+For Tensorflow >=2.0, both CPU-only and GPU versions are obtained via `tensorflow`.
 The current `setup.py` file fulfills this dependency by downloading the `tensorflow` package using `pip`.

 ## Quick Start